Last Updated on April 25, 2023

 Besides feeding your German Malinois based on her age and activity level, other owners compute for their pup’s daily caloric needs based on their weight.
 You can use this calorie calculator to help you with that.

-The health and hereditary conditions of the Belgian Malinois German Shepherd mix
+The health and hereditary conditions of the Malinois German Shepherd mix

 Your German Malinois will likely suffer from multiple health complications throughout their lifetime.